RHS Growing Guides

 Choosing

-Chinese cabbages, also known as Chinese leaves, are quick and easy to grow as a cut and come again salad crop from spring to autumn.
-They can also be grown as full-headed cabbages during late summer when the days are long and nights are warm.
-When grown at other times, plants are prone to
+Chinese cabbages, also known as Chinese leaves and napa cabbage, are quick and easy to grow as a cut-and-come-again salad crop from spring to autumn.
+They can also be grown as full-headed cabbages, sown from mid-spring to late summer.
+Hot, cold and dry conditions can cause bolting (flowering prematurely); sowing in late summer, when the days are long and nights are warm, reduces the risk of this.
+Sowing in partial shade (in warmer months), making sure the soil doesn't dry out and growing bolt-resistant varieties also helps.

-You can grow Chinese cabbages as salad leaves in the ground or in containers, where they need little space, and as semi-mature or mature cabbages in the ground, at a wider spacing to allow heads to form.
+When grown as salad leaves, they take up very little space, so are ideal for containers.
+When grown as semi-mature or mature cabbages, they need more space to allow the head to form.
 The heads are usually tall and cylindrical, like dense upright lettuces, but can be barrel shaped or looser leaved, depending on the variety.

-As a member of the brassica family, Chinese cabbage can be affected by the same pests and diseases as traditional brassicas, and should be included in crop rotations with its cabbage relatives.
+Being a member of the brassica family, Chinese cabbages can be affected by the same problems as traditional brassicas, and should be included in crop rotations with other brassicas.

 Month by Month